Origami for Kids: Origami Rabbit

 And when I taught middle school, my students and I were inspired by the story of Sadako and the thousand paper cranes as we folded 1000 cranes to hang around our school in memory of Sadako and the victims of the Hiroshima atom bomb.

-*You can find origami paper in shops such as Daiso, Paper Source, and Jo-Ann Fabrics.
-There are also a lot of nice choices on Amazon, for example.
+- Origami Paper.
+You can find origami paper in shops such as Daiso, Paper Source, Jo-Ann Fabrics, and Amazon (affiliate)

 Fold your paper in half to make a triangle.